bytedeco/procamcalib/README.txt

 After launch, the user interface that appears allows the user to change the number of cameras and projectors to calibrate.
 There are also a lot of settings, although the defaults should be good enough for the usual cases.
 I do not detail them here, but most of them should be clear to people familiar with my Procams 2009 paper based on previous work by Fiala, Zhang, and many others as part of OpenCV.
 Here are the relevant references:

 Samuel Audet and Masatoshi Okutomi.
 A User-Friendly Method to Geometrically Calibrate Projector-Camera Systems.
-In Proceedings of the 2009 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR '09) - Workshops (Procams 2009).
+The 22nd IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2009) - Workshops (Procams 2009).
 IEEE Computer Society, June 2009. http://www.ok.ctrl.titech.ac.jp/~saudet/publications/procams2009.pdf

 Gary Bradski and Adrian Kaehler.
 Learning OpenCV: Computer Vision with the OpenCV Library.
 O'Reilly, 2008. http://oreilly.com/catalog/9780596516130/